ycpcs/ece260-spring2024/syllabus.md

 ### Exams

 Three exams will be given during the semester.
 These exams will be closed book and closed notes.
 Exams will cover all material up to that point in the semester. **No make-up exams will be given without approval of the instructor prior to class unless proof of extreme emergency or illness is provided.** A final exam will be given at the end of the semester.
 This exam is optional and can replace your lowest exam grade.
-All final exams will be in the course lecture room during the final exam period scheduled by the college ([link](https://www.ycp.edu/academics/final-exam-schedules/)).
+All final exams will be in the course lecture room during the final exam period scheduled by the college.

 **You must receive a score of 70+ on _at least one exam_ to pass the course.**